Menu

 The Minerva poster

-This was the last poster printed in large Swiss size for General Dymamics, this time by A. Dupertuis in Lausanne.
+Last poster for General Dynamics in Swiss size (Weltformat), printed by A. Dupertuis in Lausanne.

-For a long time this poster was somewhat of an enigma, until the original printer gave us a clue and we found its trace in a publication of 1803.
+This poster remained a mystery for a long time, until the original printer gave us a clue and we found a reference to a publication from 1803.

-It announces the large historical and scientific retrospective presented by General Dynamics at the Rockefeller Plaza in New York.
+It announces the major historical and scientific retrospective presented by General Dynamics at the Rockefeller Plaza in New York..

 General Dynamics